walters954/lightning-challenges-community-challenges/README.md

 ---

-**Ready to contribute?** Start by creating your contributor profile and your first challenge! 🚀
+**Ready to contribute?** Start by creating your contributor profile and your first challenge using the provided templates! 🚀